 - Networking and Partnerships: The BPDA is maintaining a list of developers and other businesses who have expressed interest in partnerships.
 The list can be accessed here and is continuously updated.
 To be added to this list, fill out this form.
 There will also be opportunities to make connections with developers and other businesses interested in the Property at the pre-proposal conference referred to in Section 1. - Funding Resources: A list of public funding resources is included in Section 4.
-The Builders of Color Coalition have also compiled a list of private funders with programs that support smaller developers, which can be accessed here. - Best Practices: See Appendix A for a best practices checklist which include steps that commonly lead to more diverse development teams.[MM3] Examples of strong Diversity and Inclusion Plans from previous successful RFP submissions can be viewed here.
+The Builders of Color Coalition have also compiled a list of private funders with programs that support smaller developers, which can be accessed here. - Best Practices: See Appendix A for examples of strategies for Diversity, Equity, and Inclusion in RFP responses as well as examples of Diversity and Inclusion Plans from previous RFP submissions.